 Childhood & Early Life

-Born as Robert James Ritchie in Romeo, Michigan, U.S., Kid Rock is the son of William Ritchie who worked as a car dealer and Susan Ritchie.
+Kid Rock was born Robert James Ritchie on January 17, 1971, in Romeo, Michigan, U.S., to William Ritchie, who worked as a car dealer, and Susan Ritchie.
 He has two sisters and a brother.

 He was interested in rap music since his childhood.
 At that time, he learnt the art of break dance and took part in various talent hunt shows in Detroit.